parse-community/docs/Parse-Server-Guide.md

 });
 ```

-The paramaters are as follows:
+The parameters are as follows:

 * databaseURI: Connection string URI for your MongoDB.
 * cloud: Path to your app’s Cloud Code.